huoqi/hSDBTool/README.md

 Thanks to SimpleDB Firefox Plugin (https://github.com/floodfx/sdbtool)

-Several weeks ago I want to learn about AWS SimpleDB, but it don't have any UI.
+Several weeks ago I want to learn about AWS SimpleDB, but it doesn't have any UI.

 Then I found that plugin, but it has not updated for several years.
 It just has four or five regions.